wubinary/fastFind/README.md

 # FastFind (ff)

-fastFind (ff) is fast pattern matching operation for linux.
+fastFind (ff) is a fast file pattern matching executer for linux.

 # Install
 ```cmd